afrid0315/aws-azure-devops-interview_questions/jenkins.md

 Node: Nodes, also known as agents or slaves, are additional machines that perform the actual build jobs.
 They receive tasks from the master, execute the builds, and report the results back.
 Nodes can be set up on different environments, allowing parallel execution of builds and expanding Jenkins' capacity.

 #### 7. About Jenkins Shared Library?
+**Answer.** Jenkins Shared Library:

+Definition: A reusable and centralized collection of Groovy scripts and functions that can be shared across multiple Jenkins pipelines.

+Purpose: Promotes code reuse, standardization, and maintainability in Jenkins pipelines by encapsulating common logic and functionality.

+Implementation: Typically stored in version control systems (e.g., Git) and loaded dynamically into Jenkins pipelines.

+Benefits: Reduces duplication of code, enforces best practices, and facilitates updates across all pipelines using the shared library.

 #### 8. How to save only last 5 builds of jenkins job?
 **Answer.** In Jenkins, you can use the "Discard Old Builds" feature to limit the number of builds to keep.
 To save only the last 5 builds for a Jenkins job: